-When Women Won The Vote focuses on the final decade (1910-20) of American women’s fight for the vote—a fight that had already been underway for more than sixty years, and which culminated in the passage of the 19th Amendment in 1920.
+When Women Won the Vote focuses on the final decade (1910–1920) of American women’s fight for the vote—a fight that had already been underway for more than sixty years, and which culminated in the passage of the 19th amendment in 1920.

 The story of how American women won the vote is a compelling chapter in US women’s history and in the story of American democracy.
 This book is essential reading for students of American Political or Women’s History, Gender Studies, or Progressivism.

 - The Long Road from Seneca Falls: 1848–1910